antoniro/SomeApps/Puzzle/README.txt

 This is the Assignment number 2 of ITI 1121B
-Group: Oscar Anthony GBEGAN(7131908) & Elijah Balogun(7309156)
+Group: Oscar Anthony GBEGAN & Elijah Balogun

 ==============================================================

 You can change the picture used in the puzzle! here are the steps to do so:

-1. Trim your picture into 8 square/tiles (same height and width) sub-pictures you can use any tool for that!.
+1. Trim your picture into 9 square/tiles (same height and width) sub-pictures you can use any tool for that!.
    Make sure that you save them in a ".png" format.

-2. Rename the 8  newly created pictures as follow:
+2. Rename 8 of the 9 newly created pictures as follow:
 	- The 1st (top-left) tile to "img-01"
 	- The 2nd (top-middle) tile to "img-02"
 	- ...
-	- The 7th (bottom-middle) tile to "img-07"
+	- The 7th (bottom-left) tile to "img-07"
-	- and the 8th (botton-rigth) tile ro "img-08"
+	- and the 8th (botton-middle) tile to "img-08"

 	Here's a representation of the picture with different tiles numbers: